Merck/Data-Profiler/infrastructure/standalone/README.md

 * Java 8
 * Maven 3.6.3

-For the rest of the guide, it is assumed that the Data profiler is loacated in `~/Data-Profiler`.
+For the rest of the guide, it is assumed that the Data profiler is located in `~/Data-Profiler`.

 ### Minikube Configuration